-The ACCA-WWF PERA 2011 Panel of Judges

-Amjad Parvez Janjua

-Amjad Parvez Janjua is President of Business Council for Sustainable Development Pakistan and Managing Director & CEO of Asia Petroleum Limited.
-He has been Executive Director at Pakistan State Oil, Consultant to World Bank (Washington, D.C.), Consultant to Economic Development Agency of Scotland (UK), Senior Consultant to Privatisation Commission, Government of Pakistan; Senior Advisor to World Business Council for Sustainable Development (Geneva), and Member of the Advisory Committee of World Economic Forum's Global Corporate Citizenship Initiative.
+The ACCA PERA 2012 Panel of Judges Amjad Parvez Janjua Amjad Parvez Janjua is President of Business Council for Sustainable Development Pakistan.
+He has been Managing Director & CEO of Asia Petroleum Limited, Executive Director & Senior General Manager at Pakistan State Oil, Consultant to World Bank (Washington, D.C.), Consultant to Economic Development Agency of Scotland (UK), Senior Consultantto Privatisation Commission, Government of Pakistan; Senior Advisorto World Business Council for Sustainable Development (Geneva), and Member of the Advisory Committee of World Economic Forum's Global Corporate Citizenship Initiative.
 He has postgraduate qualification in energy policy and business administration from University of Pennsylvania and University of Glasgow; and advanced leadership training from Harvard University, University of Oxford and University of Cambridge.
 His corporate leadership accomplishments have been subject of case studies by leading business education institutions in Pakistan and abroad.